 Promoting Healthy Lifestyles

-Cincinnati Public Schools is promoting healthy lifestyles by encouraging such health habits as eating healthier foods and getting more exercise.
+Cincinnati Public Schools is promoting healthy lifestyles by encouraging such habits as eating healthier foods and getting more exercise.

 A student's health is integral to a child's success in school.
 Healthy students have better attendance, are more attentive, and perform better than a child who is struggling with health issues.
 That is why Cincinnati Public Schools works hard to keep students healthy and in school.